sumurthy/Js-Spec-Gen/markdown/chartaxisformat.md

-# ChartAxisFormat Object (JavaScript API for Word)
+# ChartAxisFormat Object (JavaScript API for Excel)

-_Word 2016, Word for iPad, Word for Mac_

 Encapsulates the format properties for the chart axis.